CodeAllNightTutorials/gulp-tutorial/README.md

 # The ultimate gulp setup

-Here are some of the things you can do with gulp:
+Here are some of the things will be doing with gulp:

 ##Html
 - Precompiler/templating engine